Tracking expenses has been one of the most constructive habits I've built over the years.

 Also:

-You can only deduce so much from the payee's name, amount and category.
+But an app can only deduce so much from the payee's name and amount.

 And: